iamjpsonkar/CRUD_Learnings/README.md

 - Update book information
 - Delete books

-### Course Structure
-We'll cover Flask fundamentals, database modeling, user authentication, and more.
-Each lecture will focus on a specific aspect of our project, gradually building the Book Management System from the ground up.

-## Next Steps
-In the next lecture, we'll dive into setting up our development environment, ensuring you have everything you need to get started.
-If you haven't already, make sure to have Python and a virtual environment installed on your machine.

-Get ready to embark on this exciting journey into web development with Flask!
-If you have any questions, feel free to ask in the discussion forum.
-Happy coding!

 ## Setting Up the Development Environment

-### Overview
-Welcome back!
-In this lecture, we'll dive into setting up the development environment for our Flask project.
-Having the right tools and a clean environment is crucial for a smooth development process.

 #### Prerequisites
-Before we begin, ensure you have the following installed on your machine:

 - [Python](https://www.python.org/downloads/)

 - [Virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) (for creating isolated Python environments)

 ## Initializing a Flask Project